pittcsc/pittcswiki/src/guides/zero-to-offer/post-interview.md

 ### This Wasn't Your Only Chance

 Opportunities and interviews can feel like once in a blue moon.
-Everytime you feel this way, realize it's not true.
+Every time you feel this way, realize it's not true.
 The job you got rejected for today wasn't and isn't the only chance you'll get to get a job.
 It might take months, but opportunities will come back, they always do.
 Try to hold onto the hope that another chance will present itself.

 ### Think of the Bigger Picture